kolok/myits-base/README.md

 # technical-stack-for-b-to-c-business

 Try to implement the better stack possible to start a B to C business

-README related to DB : myits-db/README.postgresql.md
+Project related to MyITS DB : https://github.com/kolok/myits-db

 README related to Swagger : myits-swagger/README.swagger.md

 ## About DOCKER COMPOSE